 Section 254 of the Income-tax Act, provides that the Appellate Tribunal may, after giving both the appeal to the parties opportunity of being heard, pass such orders thereon as it thinks fit.
-The power of the Tribunal in with appeals dealing expressed in the widest possible terms.
-The purpose the assessment proceedings before the taxing authorities is to assess correctly the tax liability of an assessee in accordance with law.
+The power of the Tribunal in dealing with appeals expressed in the widest possible terms.
+The purpose assessment proceedings before the taxing authorities is to assess correctly the tax liability of an assessee in accordance with law.